Text only (Large) ¦ Text only (Small)

 Just an everlasting moment.

 The others were silent, though the elf doubted they were sleeping.
 Boromir seemed restless, sitting straight against his boat, eyes ever on Frodo and Sam.
-Aragorn too, seemed focus on the hobbits, though with an eye on the trees.
+Aragorn too, seemed focus on the hobbits,

 "Legolas?"
 Gimli asked and the elf turned back to face his dwarven friend again.